Redvers Buller: Later life

 There were many public expressions of sympathy for Buller, especially in the West Country, where in 1905 by public subscription a notable statue by Adrian Jones of Buller astride his war horse was erected in Exeter on the road from his home town of Crediton (facing away from Crediton to the annoyance of its inhabitants).

 He received the Honorary Freedom of the borough of Blandford on 1 December 1902.

 Buller described himself as a Whig and a Liberal Unionist, but declined a number of offers, from both sides, to stand for Parliament at the 1906 election.
 Buller continued his quiet retirement, until on 29 May 1907 he accepted the post of Principal Warden of the Goldsmiths' Company which he held until his death in 1908.

 Marriage and offspring

 In 1882, aged 43, he married Lady Audrey Jane Charlotte Townshend (d.
-1926), widow of Greville Howard (son of Charles Howard, 17th Earl of Suffolk) by whom she had issue, and daughter of John Townshend, 4th Marquess Townshend by his wife Elizabeth Jane Crichton-Stuart, daughter of Lord George Stuart, younger son of John Crichton-Stuart, 1st Marquess of Bute.
-By his wife he had issue an only child and daughter:
+1926), widow of Greville Howard (son of Charles Howard, 17th Earl of Suffolk), by whom she had issue, and daughter of John Townshend, 4th Marquess Townshend, by his wife Elizabeth Jane Crichton-Stuart, daughter of Lord George Stuart, younger son of John Crichton-Stuart, 1st Marquess of Bute.